 According to Saki, this is the first game she played which is similar to what Teru will tell Sumire in the flashback.
 That implies the siblings stopped at roughly the same time.
-More than likely, its the same event that led to such stopping!
+More than likely, it’s the same event that led to such stopping!
 Due to this, we can be assured said event is before Teru’s enrollment to Shiraitodai.
-Not much but it helps narrowing down the timeline at least.
+Not much but it helps to narrow down the timeline at least.

 Also, some mahjong explanation.

 To make it easier, I would like everyone to remember that at its roots mahjong is a gambling game.
 Thus, imagine all 4 players having 30,000 points before the start of the game.
 The players then give 5,000 points and put it into the imaginary pot leaving each of them with 25,000 points.
 Whoever wins the game (i.e. first place) gets the imaginary pot of 20,000 points.
 Thus, for example, Nodoka finishes with a +3 getting first place.
 By getting first place Nodoka gets the bonus +20 making her final score +23.

 Incidentally, this rule meant that it is impossible for Saki to be in first place and get +/- zero even if she manipulates the score to the eleventh degree.
 Luckily(?), as we discover in the next few games; Saki’s +/- zero has no bearing on what rule set but is based on Saki’s head.